 ©dpa |

 The Bavarians were shocked and looked further into their beer history.
-In my blog Back to the Roots?
+In my blog, Back to the Roots?
 I reported that a Munich Reinheitsgebot already dates from anno Domini 1487 and beats at least the satzung unnd ordnung über die weyne by 12 years.
 In that year Duke Albert IV the Wise of Bavaria-Munich cast an order of the Munich magistrate of 1453 into law: dass Bier und Greußing* nu füran auch aus nichts anderem dann Hopfen, Gersten und Wasser gesotten werden (that from now on and forever beer and mild beer shall be seethed using nothing else than hops, barley, and water).

-*a beer with less hops
+*a beer with fewer hops

 Let us be clear.
 Originally the purity of beer was not what is meant when reading the following order:

-The mayor announces that beer will be brewed on Wednesday and therefore it is no longer allowed to shit into the creek from Tuesday on (from Facebook). |
+The mayor announces that beer will be brewed on Wednesday and therefore, it is no longer allowed to shit into the creek from Tuesday on (from Facebook). |

 *Note that the Czechs are Weltmeister with 144 liters per inhabitant